Chairperson- Ms. Sandra Schaal

 We must continue the fight to eliminate the severe racial inequities that continue to plague our education system.
 Too many children, particularly African American, other minorities, and underprivileged people from all groups have been subjected to lesser educational opportunities leading to lesser opportunities for success in their personal and professional lives.

-Born out of the Civil Rights Movement, for nearly 50 years the Children’s Defense Fund has led the fight for justice for children, with a special focus on children in the Black community.
-The Children's Defense Fund remains committed to uplifting Black communities and fighting structural racism.
+Born out of the Civil Rights Movement, Children’s Defense Fund has led the fight for justice for children, with a special focus on children in the Black community and remains committed to uplifting Black communities and fighting structural racism.

-Children First PA works to improve the lives of our region’s children by developing initiatives and advocating for quality health care, child care, public education and family stability.
+Working to improve the lives of our region’s children by developing initiatives & advocating for quality health care, child care, public education & family stability.

 Pennsylvania is a censorship battleground, as more than 450 works have been contested or banned by numerous districts, PEN America found.